BestAsGuko/shai-simchon---windows-forensics/README.md

 and bulk_extractor tool at https://github.com/simsong/bulk_extractor.

 the script was made froms sevral tools with diffrent licenses, therefor all licenses mention above.

+the script was made for my personal portfolio to show my abilities, nothing for business or commercial use.